Free Film Commission service

 Norway has invested long-term and heavily in infrastructure, resulting in that the stunning nature is also extraordinarily accessible to productions.

-Eastern Norway is close to the International airport, Gardermoen.
+Eastern Norway is close to the International airport, Oslo Gardermoen.
 The variation combined with this accessibility means that productions could film on a sandy beach and a glacier on the same day.

 Mobile and internet coverage throughout the country is first-rate, even in remote areas.